JackETobin/C_MEM/README.md

 handle **GetElementAt(block_handle block, uint32 element)**

 - Takes a block handle and a desired postition, returns a pointer to the data at the desired position.
-Note: ELEMENT INDEXING STARTS AT 1, NOT 0.
-Any input positions less than 1 or greater than the number of elements in the structure will return a NULL pointer.
+Any input positions less than 0 or greater than or equal to the number of elements in the structure will return a NULL pointer.

 uint8 **Push(block_handle block, handle data)**